 Following on from Theresa May stepping down as Prime Minister, and a subsequent Conservative leadership race, Boris Johnson has been appointed the current Prime Minister and is tasked with delivering Brexit.
 Having served as an MP (for two constituencies), Mayor of London, and Foreign Secretary, Johnson is a prolific and well-known figure in British politics, and won the Conservative leadership vote with a majority vote of 66.4%.

 Johnson’s stance on Brexit is perhaps one of the reasons for him winning the leadership race.
 After a slew of unsuccessful negotiations with the European Union, and disagreements within parliament, many Conservative party members seemingly want a leader that can press forward with a clear vision on leaving as it comes to crunch time.

 Despite this, however, Johnson has made it known in many of his speeches since inauguration that he has every intention of leaving with a positive deal outcome.
 In the event that this cannot be reached, a £2.1 billion-pound fund has been set aside for ‘no-deal’ preparation.

-Only time will tell whether Johnson’s new cabinet is successful in carrying out a deal that will satisfy a convincing majority, but the predictions in our guide will give projections on the market going forward, regardless of the outcome.
-The guide includes information on what will happen to the property performance in the mid to long-term, a five-year property forecast for the UK post-Brexit, and much more.
+Only time will tell whether Johnson’s new cabinet is successful in carrying out a deal that will satisfy a convincing majority, but the expert predictions in our guide will give projections on the market going forward, regardless of the outcome.

-If you are carrying out research regarding how Brexit may affect property prices and rental yields, this informative guide shows how property is definitely one asset that is predicted to experience huge growth over the forthcoming years.
+If you are carrying out research regarding the effect of rental yields and property prices after Brexit, this informative guide shows how property is definitely one asset that is predicted to experience huge growth over the forthcoming years.

 You can view more information on other buy to let areas with our RWinvest investment guides.